vmstio/docs/content/rules/process.md

 Many times this is the appropriate action where an [individual can take action](https://docs.joinmastodon.org/admin/moderation/#individual-moderation) to mute or block another account if it's content that they don't personally like.

 For vmst.io users, no mark is left against the user's profile.
-The reporter, the account being reported, or the federated instance (if applicable) are not notified of the decision to dismiss the report.
+The reporter, the account being reported, or the federated server (if applicable) are not notified of the decision to dismiss the report.

 ### Send a Warning